 How can data become information?

-The nowadays situation provides a great amount of data, more accessibility to data and better ways to manage, visualize and report these information.
-This is a crucial shift and it brings us new scenarios to design city.
+The nowadays situation provides a great amount of data, more accessibility to data and better ways to manage, visualise and report this information.
+This is a crucial shift, and it brings us new scenarios to design city.
 With data, we can add a new layer, while planning the city: the behaviours.
 We can compare forms and morphologies to human relations and emotions.
 Moving from blocks to tweet we can manage the inner tangible and intangible aspects of the city.
-Studying the city according to demography and work places, we understand the flow of residents throughout the day and we start wondering to whom the city belongs.
-Considering demography as a dynamic feature, we understand residents and tourist as fluid, they may not be the same but they are and must be permanent presences as they have significant impacts on public spaces.
+Studying the city according to demography and workplaces, we understand the flow of residents throughout the day, and we start wondering to whom the city belongs.
+Considering demography as a dynamic feature, we understand residents and tourist as fluid, they may not be the same, but they are and must be permanent presences as they have significant impacts on public spaces.
 Houses, industries and offices mix around town and they reflect the actual economic representation of the urban settlement.
 The city has a metabolism, changing every day at every hour and only with the fluid information of data we are able to study it and enjoy it.

 by Mar Santamaria